 As the Chief Strategy Officer, and a team member of Celestar Holdings Corporation since 2005, Lori’s reach extends beyond the internal organization to the customers of Celestar.
 Focused on service, developing strategies that fit needs, engaging people who implement them, and growing the company through earning opportunities, Lori brings a wealth of military and business experience to the company and her partners.
 Her interests and efforts can be tracked back to 1998 when she was commissioned into the US Army as an Intelligence Officer.

 Lori’s military experiences include time spent as a military intelligence officer at all echelons.
 Lori spent time in a strategic intelligence unit at both Ft.
 Meade, MD and in Hawaii where she was selected early for Company Command.
 Lori went on to serve as a Division Artillery Intelligence Officer and then in the Division G2 where she was deployed to Afghanistan.
 Additionally, Lori served United States Central Command (USCENTCOM) as a liaison officer from Combined Forces Command-Afghanistan (CFC-A).
 Upon joining Celestar Corporation, Lori served as a contractor supporting the USCENTCOM J3 where she spearheaded multiple new initiatives for the Department of Defense Rewards Program.
 It was then that she was approached by Celestar to join the Business Operations team.
-Lori served as Celestar’s Director of Business Development, seeing Celestar through significant growth and recognition as one of the fastest growing companies in the United States.
+Lori served as Celestar’s Director and then Vice President of Business Development, seeing Celestar through significant growth and recognition as one of the fastest growing companies in the United States.

 In accordance with the Americans with Disabilities Act and Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
 794d), the information in this site is available in alternate formats upon request.